Effective intercultural communication in Software Development Outsourcing

 Working with different cultural backgrounds can sometimes be a great challenge.

-Rather than concentrate on the discrepancies, it’s about discovering ways to inspire people based on their shared values to promote both person and team success.
+Discover ways to inspire people based on their shared values, to promote both person and team success.

 Forming a high-performance software development team is a matter for both parties to make clear their priorities, objectives and principles, as well as decide on procedures that will allow smooth development practices.